turpinator/Pandoras_Box/Mods/turpinator/camera_corner/readme.md

 ![installed](installed.jpg?raw=true)

 Heres the camera youll need.
 I trimmed off the microphone from the PCB as this isnt used anyway.
+See above image on lower right corner of PCB -- this is where the microphone was.
 ![camera](camera_listing_image.jpg?raw=true)